kshides21/kshides21/README.md

 Frontend Developer
 ------------------

-I have always enjoyed coding and have been taking frontend development course to convert my programming hobby into a career.
+I have always enjoyed coding and have been working on frontend development projects to convert my programming hobby into a career.
 I am just starting out in this field and also have a bachelors degree in mathematics and physics.

 * 🌍  I'm based in United States
 * ✉️  You can contact me at [shidelerk@gmail.com](mailto:shidelerk@gmail.com)